 When using "FIELD" ilike '%ā%' in attribute table expression, it will give both results with "ā" and "Ā" letters as expected.
 Same expression in vector feature subset query will result only in results with "ā" letter and all entries with a capital letter are ignored => ilike works like ordinary like (tested also with a capital letter).
 It doesn't affect ascii-only letters.

 Setting as a blocker, as it's hard to spot and thus might lead to incorrect results.
 Besides QGIS 2.0 finally should be encoding bug free as there have been too many releases with encoding problems. :(

-#2 Updated by marisn - about 6 years ago
+#2 Updated by marisn - over 6 years ago

 Jürgen Fischer wrote: